 The World Health Organization indicates that “Studies of short-term health effects suggest that BC is a better indicator of harmful particulate substances from combustion sources (especially traffic) than undifferentiated particulate matter (PM) mass” [link].

 A number of visual aids are available to allow to get a better view on the local situation.
-It is possible to zoom in on locations of interest with the mouse wheel and satellite pictures can be activated in the menu behind the blue cross in the upper-right corner.
-On some maps, the detail level can be changed to the complete street segment with the button –Detail level- in het lower-left corner.
-Also, you can virtually visit the measurement locations with Google StreetView by clicking the –Activate StreetView- button under the map and clicking the location of interest.
-When a boll is clicked in the 3D visualisation, a number of basic statistics of the data collected on this location are shown.
+It is possible to zoom in on locations of interest with the mouse wheel and satellite pictures can be activated in the map selection menu.
+Also, you can virtually visit the measurement locations by activating Google StreetView, and clicking the location of interest on the map.
+When a boll is clicked in the Google Earth 3D visualisation, a number of basic statistics of the data collected on this location are shown.

 The color scale used on all airQmap is shown on the following figure.
-All BC measurements are in nanogram/m3.
-The color scale shows the BC concentration typical for urban background locations in green (< 3000 ng/m3), the BC concentrations typical for rural and urban hot-spot locations in red (> 6000 ng/m3) and the BC concentrations in between in yellow and orange.
+All BC measurements are in microgram/m3.
+The color scale shows the BC concentration typical for urban background locations in green (< 3 µg/m3), the BC concentrations typical for rural and urban hot-spot locations in red (> 6 µg/m3) and the BC concentrations in between in yellow and orange.

 The BC concentration to which bikers are exposed in a street depends on different factors.
 The most important are: